Afghan refugees expected soon in Northwest Arkansas

 Many refugees left with no time to go through the paperwork needed to make them eligible for Medicaid and other such public assistance or the $1,225 per person federal stipend normally available for refugees, said Joanna Krause, executive director of Canopy NWA.

 "What we need most is to help identify housing options," Krause said.
-Even a spare room in volunteer's homes would help, she said.
+Even a spare room in a volunteer's home would help, she said.

 All the refugees will need a friendly, welcoming face -- someone who can show them "where to shop for groceries or a park their kids can play in," she said.
 Canopy offers training for those wishing to volunteer.